Itheum/architecture-diagrams/live_whitepaper.md

 # Our 5-stage Product Development Process <a name="product-process-1"></a>

-To ensure we continually innovate and deliver tangible web3 / blockchain features to market - we will use a simple 5-stage product development process.
-All our features will continually be categorized as per these stages to ensure progress is transparent to our community.
+To ensure that we continually innovate and deliver tangible web3 / blockchain features to the market - we will use a simple 5-stage product development process.
+All our features will continually be categorized as per these stages to ensure that all progress is transparent to our community.

 1. **Research : Labs** - Ideas that are running through an R&D stage.
 2. **Detailed Design & Prototyping** - Ideas that pass our labs stage and for which we are doing detailed solution architecture and prototyping.
 Release candidate notes are also prepared for formal development to commence.